leonw774/folksongMusicDatabase/experiment_report.md

 # Experiment

-## Effectiveness of Key-Chord Matching Score
+## Effect of Chord Detection Algorithm on Query Precision

+If a chord detection algorithm outputs the same chord sequence to many different melody, it could have better tolerence to user's input fault, but be bad at its primary task: indexing.
+To know which chord detection algorithm can give better search result, we use *average precision* to show how often is more then one melody having the same detected chord sequence.

-We use average precision to evaluate how often is more then one melody having the same detected chord sequence.
-The precision of a retrieval is the number of related items divided by number of retrieved items.
-In the indexing senario, the number of related item is always one.
-So for each retrieval, the precision is one over number of retrieved items.
+The precision of a query result is the number of related items divided by number of retrieved items.
+In this indexing senario, the number of related item is always one.
+So for each query result, the precision is one over number of retrieved items.
+And the average precision is

 $$
-\frac{1}{N} \sum_{i=1}^N \frac{1}{\text{\# of retrieved items}}
+\frac{1}{N} \sum_{i=1}^N \frac{1}{\text{\# of retrieved items when querying the i-th melody}}
 $$

 ## Simulation of User Input Fault